All Episodes

 People, I love them.

-If I'm excited about a subject, I just know there's someone out there who's excited.
+And, you know, if I'm excited about a subject, I just know there's someone out there who's excited.

-I've only written, the only model and guide I've ever had, all these books are, is I write a book that I would like to read.
+I've only written, the only model and guide I've ever had all these books are is I write a book that I would like to read.

 And that's been my guide from book one to book 134 now.

-So a little meditation on her part.
+So a little meditation on our part.

 We'll be back to you right after the top of the hour.

-And we are going to have to take a break here, and I want to take one more opportunity, if I could please.
+And we are going to have to take a break here, and I want to take one more opportunity, if I could, please.

 My publisher notified me that the first edition of my new book is going to be very shortly gone.